misaelgaray/AndroidBluetooth/README.md

 # AndroidBluetooth

 ## Dowload the code
 Click the green "Clone or Download" button.
-The select the Download ZIP option.
+Then select the Download ZIP option.

 ## Repository structure
 There is a folder for each Android project shown in the tutorials.
 The projects are well explained